ofiwg/libfabric/man/fi_endpoint.3.md

 *FI_REMOTE_READ*
 : Increments the specified counter whenever a successful RMA read or atomic fetch operation is initiated from a remote endpoint that targets the given endpoint.
+Use of this flag requires that the endpoint be created using FI_RMA_EVENT.

 *FI_REMOTE_WRITE*
 : Increments the specified counter whenever a successful RMA write or atomic operation is initiated from a remote endpoint that targets the given endpoint.
+Use of this flag requires that the endpoint be created using FI_RMA_EVENT.

 Connectionless endpoints must be bound to a single address vector.
 If an endpoint is using a shared transmit and/or receive context, the